 I replied that I just heard the trash truck coming up the road in the dismissive manner which children, or unfortunately, a lot of adults, can have when they want to get back to talking about what is important to them.

 He told me that I was right about the noise, and that as soon as that truck got in front of our house, I would get to see several men who were important in my life.
 He explained how the trash collectors helped make his life easier since he did not have to haul our trash somewhere and could spend his weekends with us.
-Since he traveled, our weekends were important family time with him and us.
+Because he traveled, our weekends were important family time with him and us.
 If we didn’t have the trash men, my mother would have to burn the trash and he said he would be worried.

 Since these men helped him so much, he wanted me to learn to value the contributions of all individuals, not just a president.
 I got his point, and we walked to the side of the road.

 It took a moment for my request to sink in, and one of the men started laughing and said, “No one outside of my family thinks what I do is important, and they only like it ‘cause it puts food on their table.”

 At the time, I did not realize the significance of this statement, but it also goes to the heart of judgment and perspective on importance.
 If something is perceived as adding value to our lives, we evaluate it as worthwhile or important, but the outer trappings can still influence us.

 Learning and Using Lesson One